RaviTambade/ngnihilenttraining/notes/day11.md

 🧑‍🏫 **Angular Application Extension**

 “All right, good!
-So please make sure — whenever we sit for a discussion like this — you keep your recordings ON.
-Sometimes, I might forget to repeat a point or skip a small step, and that recording becomes your *revision partner*.
-Even if I miss explaining one part, you can rewind, watch, and reconnect the dots.
-That’s how self-learners build consistency — not by depending, but by *revisiting*.”

-(He smiles, pauses, and looks around.)

-“Now, let’s recall where we left off.
-Last week, we were talking about *extending our Angular application*.
-And I had promised to share a small **architecture diagram** — remember?
-I even mentioned it during the Friday session.
-But… I *deliberately* didn’t upload it.”

-(Students exchange glances.)

-“Yes, deliberately!” — he chuckles — “You know why?
-I wanted to see who among you is *actively exploring the repository*.
-I was waiting for one message — just one student saying, ‘Sir, you said you’d upload the diagram, but it’s not there yet!’
-But silence…”

-He raises his eyebrows gently.

-“That tells me something important — maybe you’re attending the session, maybe even coding, but you’re not *revisiting the repo*.
-You’re not observing the code examples, not revisiting the soil exercises we did.”

-He continues with a mentor’s tone — part care, part challenge:

-“See, learning Angular — or *any framework* — is not about attending lectures.
+See, learning Angular — or *any framework* — is not about attending lectures.
 It’s about watching your code *grow*.
 You must revisit, re-run, break, and rebuild it.
 Every line in that repo is not just for reference; it’s a breadcrumb to trace your learning journey.”

 “Now, coming back,” he says while turning to the screen, “this session — we are focusing on **extension of our Angular applications**.
 So let’s bring up our *E-Store* app again.
 That’s the one we’ve been using to practice modular structure, component interaction, and services.”